Wander Franco Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in MLB.
+- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.

-- The Reds' 5.22 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds' 4.95 team ERA ranks 23rd among all MLB pitching staffs.

-- Reds pitchers combine to give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Reds pitchers combine to allow the ninth-fewest home runs in baseball (15 total, 0.9 per game).

-- The righty last appeared on Wednesday against the Atlanta Braves, when he went six innings, allowing three earned runs while giving up seven hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he went five innings, allowing two earned runs while giving up eight hits.

-- In three games this season, the 23-year-old has put up an ERA of 5.14, with 14.8 strikeouts per nine innings.
-Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.